mohammadd13579/Hangman/README.md

 .:The hangman game that we all have childhood memories with:.

 > [!NOTE]
-> Random module is used in this project
+> Random module is used in this program